bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 ## Overview

-In this module, students learn the foundations of JavaScript.
-This module teaches students logical problem-solving skills.
-It also introduces students to loops, conditionals, functions and built in JavaScript Objects.
+In this module, students will learn the foundations of JavaScript, one of the three core technologies of web development.
+Whereas HTML is used for the content of a website and CSS is used for styling, JavaScript handles logic.
+This module teaches students logical problem-solving skills, and it also introduces them to loops, conditionals, functions, and built-in JavaScript Objects.
 These skills are needed not only for a solid understanding of JavaScript but other programming languages as well.

 In this week's virtual classes, you'll introduce **weekly algorithms** that students will complete to prepare for technical interviews.
 In terms of the module content, you will review conditional statements, iteration, functions, arrays, generating random values, prompts, and alerts.